BenNewsome/dc_power/README.md

 The new bus bar should have inputs from the alternator, the solar battery controller, the battery, the fuse box, and the shore power.

+# Voltage

+### 12V
+12V is the standard output and should most likely stay this way.

+However, if using more then a couple of batteries, storing charge at 24V with DC-DC converters allows faster charging and cheaper solar controllers to be used as they are usually current limited instead of power limited.